paultcochrane/blog-travis-ci-com/_posts/2014-10-03-october-2014-build-environment-update.md

 ## Node.js VM

-* Version 0.10.32 is now pre-installed.
+* Version 0.10.32 is pre-installed and now the default.

 ## PHP VM